SzikraM/C-lexical-analyser-BETA/README.md

 Escaping in character constants is currently not supported, so 'a' is valid, but special characters like '\n' are not recognized.
 Escaping in string constants works though.

+The actual project consist of lexical_analyser.c and lexical_analyser.h, but I added some test files containing C source code, and a sample main too.